Chord Electronics Hugo 2 Review featured image

 Better Digital Filtering

-Considering that the average off-the-shelf tap length is around a couple of hundred and designed by “someone else” then you can understand the level of nuanced control Chord has over their ability to improve on their own products in the direction they want to go in.
+Considering that the average off-the-shelf tap length is around a few hundred and designed by “someone else” then you can understand the level of nuanced control Chord has over their ability to improve on their products in the direction they want to go in.

 Improved Usability